toarnabtrainer/MySQL-Notes/MD-4 Korth Exercise (Questions).md

-# Korth Exercise 4.2 Answers
+# Korth Exercise 4.2 Questions

 <pre>
 CREATE DATABASE IF NOT EXISTS korthDB;